albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 For the entire hubs (reticulum,dialog,hubs,spoke) make it private repo. just to be sure it safe.

+Star this repo for supporting me. and if you interesting about web 3d like this you can follow my [github account](https://github.com/albirrkarim).

 ## Warning, this tutorial is not complete yet. so dont follow this tutorial

 <br>